Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Algorithms for 1D -Means - A Review

-Consider a regularized version of the $k$-Means clustering problem where we instad of providing the number of clusters $k$ specify the cost of a cluster and ask to minimize the cost of the clustering plus the penalty $\lambda$ for each cluster used.
-For simplicity, assume all the input points are distinct.
+Consider a regularized version of the $k$-Means clustering problem where instead of providing the number of clusters $k$ we additionally specify a penalty per cluster and ask to minimize the cost of the clustering plus the penalty $\lambda$ for each cluster used.
+Formally, the problem is as follows: Given $\X=\{x_1,...,x_n\}\subset \R$ and $\lambda$, compute the optimal regularized clustering:

 If we set $\lambda=0$ the optimal clustering has cost zero and use a cluster for each input point.
-If we let $\lambda$ increase towards infinity, the optimal number of clusters used in the optimal solution monotonically decrease towards one (zero clusters is not well defined).
-Let $d_\tmin$ be the smallest distance between points in the input.
+If we let $\lambda$ increase towards infinity, the optimal number of clusters used in the optimal solution monotonically decreases towards one (zero clusters is not well defined).
+Let $d_\tmin$ be the smallest distance between input points and for simplicity assume all the input points are distinct.
 The optimal cost of using $n-1$ clusters is then $d_\tmin^2/2$.
-When $\lambda > \lambda_n = d_\tmin^2/2 $ it is less costly to use only $n-1$ clusters since the added clustering of using one less cluster is smaller than the cost of a cluster.
-Letting $\lambda$ increase again will inevitably lead to a miminum value $\lambda_{n-1} < \lambda_n$ such that for $\lambda > \lambda_{n-1}$ only $n-2$ clusters is used in the optimal solution.
-Following the same pattern $\lambda_{n-1}$ is the difference between the optimal cost using $n-2$ clusters and $n-1$ clusters.
-Continuing this yields the very interesting event sequence $0 < \lambda_n < \dots < \lambda_1$ that encodes the only relevant choices for the regularization parameter.
-Note that the $O(nk)$ algorithm actually yields $\lambda_1, \dots, \lambda_{k}$ since it computes the optimal cost for all $k'\leq k$.
+When $\lambda > \lambda_{n-1} = d_\tmin^2/2 $ it is less costly to use only $n-1$ clusters compared to using $n$ clusters since the benefit of using one more cluster is smaller than the cost of a cluster.
+Letting $\lambda$ increase again inevitably leads to a miminum value $\lambda_{n-2} > \lambda_{n-1}$ such that for $\lambda > \lambda_{n-2}$ using only $n-2$ clusters gives a better optimal cost than using $n-1$ clusters.
+Following the same pattern $\lambda_{n-2}$ is the difference between the optimal cost using $n-2$ clusters and $n-1$ clusters.